isc-projects/kea/doc/sphinx/arm/install.rst

 Another concern with Cassandra is its complicated setup.
 As of June 2021, Cassandra is not available in many major distributions.
 It requires custom installation, with native packages now limited to Debian only.
 The quick introduction seems to favor Docker containers as a replacement.
 The Debian packages available require Python 2 (which reached end of life at 1 Jan 2020) and will uninstall some python 3 packages.
 This is very risky step in a production environment, because it removes the current 3.8 or 3.9 python and installs an old, unsupported version.
-The Cassandra software is written in Java, so it is unclear why it even does anything with Python.
+Support for python 3 is only available in alpha release of upcoming Cassandra 4.0, which is not released yet as of June 2021.
+The user has a tough choice between running antiquated version past its end of life or running unreleased alpha software.
+Neither option is reasonable in production environment.

+Cassandra is also very picky about the Java version.
+For example, on modern systems such as Ubuntu 21.04, it simply doesn't start and produces no logs.
+After running the Cassandra manually, it produces a cryptic `Improperly specified VM option 'ThreadPriorityPolicy=42'` error message.
+This is an obscure information that the Java version is too new (11.x) and needs to be downgraded (to 8.x).

 To use C++ bindings (Kea is written in C++), a data driver is required.
 For a while, around 2020 there was a message about it being in maintenance mode, but as of now (June 2021) this message disappeared.
-The data driver does not use the standard `pkg-config` approach and requires custom hacking.
-Cassandra itself requires a Java JVM to run.
-In the past, we experienced serious problems with the Java VM machine versioning, which impedes Cassandra operation and produces cryptic error messages.
+For a long time the data driver didn't not use the standard `pkg-config` approach and required custom hacking with regards to the software detection.
 Compared to MySQL and PostgreSQL, which are widely available in all popular Linux and BSD distributions, setting up Cassandra is complex and the complexity is not decreasing over time.

 Cassandra is also an ongoing maintenance burden.
 As we introduce new features to Kea, such as the ability to get database statistics that are synced between multiple Kea instances sharing